UCSF-DataSci/ds217-11-final-sarahmughal/report.md

 ### Phase 9: Results

-The analysis revealed several important insights about Chicago beach weather patterns and the factors that drive air temperature.
-Strong seasonal structure emerged, with pronounced warming during midsummer and cooling during midwinter, while humidity displayed stable weekly rhythms.
-After comprehensive cleaning—addressing heavy missingness in precipitation variables, capping widespread outliers, and correcting negative solar radiation values—the dataset was complete and suitable for modeling without loss of rows.
-Among the three models evaluated, XGBoost performed best, achieving the highest test R² (0.7879) and lowest prediction errors, indicating its ability to capture nonlinear meteorological relationships.
-Feature importance results showed that Wet Bulb Temperature overwhelmingly dominated predictive power, followed by Battery Life and Humidity.
-Overall, the workflow produced not only accurate temperature predictions but also meaningful meteorological insights into the temporal and environmental factors shaping beach weather conditions.
+The analysis revealed clear temporal structure in Chicago’s beach weather, with Air Temperature showing strong seasonal swings—warming into midsummer and cooling in winter—while Humidity remained relatively consistent across the week.
+After resolving major gaps in precipitation variables, correcting negative solar radiation values, and capping extreme outliers, the dataset remained fully intact and ready for modeling.
+Among the three models evaluated, XGBoost delivered the best performance (test R² = 0.7879), capturing nonlinear meteorological relationships more effectively than Linear Regression or Random Forest.
+Feature importance results highlighted Wet Bulb Temperature as the dominant predictor, with smaller but meaningful contributions from Battery Life and Humidity.
+Overall, the workflow produced accurate temperature predictions and clarified the key environmental factors shaping weather patterns along Chicago’s shoreline.

 ## Time Series Patterns

-The time series analysis revealed clear and interpretable temporal structure in the Chicago Beach Weather Sensors dataset.
-Air Temperature displayed a strong seasonal cycle, with consistent warming during midsummer—peaking notably in July 2020—and cooling during midwinter, reaching its lowest average in January 2022.
-These annual oscillations demonstrate stable, repeating seasonal behavior with a pronounced temperature range of roughly −5.0°C to 25.3°C across months.
-Daily patterns were more subtle: Humidity exhibited a mild weekly rhythm, with slightly higher levels on Wednesdays and Thursdays, though the overall weekly range remained narrow (67.20%–68.82%).
+The time series analysis revealed a clear and stable temporal structure within the Chicago Beach Weather Sensors dataset.
+Air Temperature exhibited strong and consistent seasonality, warming into midsummer—with the highest monthly average occurring in July 2020—and cooling sharply in midwinter, reaching its lowest point in January 2022.
+These patterns reflect a predictable annual rhythm, with temperatures ranging from roughly −5°C to 25°C across the year.
+Daily moisture patterns were more subtle: Humidity remained relatively stable across the week, with only slight midweek increases, suggesting generally consistent atmospheric moisture levels.

-Temporal relationships between variables aligned with expected meteorological behavior.
-Air Temperature strongly correlated with Wet Bulb Temperature (r = 0.82), reflecting their shared dependence on atmospheric moisture and heat.
-Wind Speed and Maximum Wind Speed were highly correlated (r = 0.91), while Humidity and Solar Radiation showed a slight negative association (r = –0.03), consistent with clearer skies occurring under lower moisture conditions.
-No extreme anomalies or structural breaks were detected beyond typical weather variability, suggesting a stable and reliable sensor dataset across the decade-long observation window.
+Relationships among variables aligned well with established meteorological behavior.
+Air Temperature showed a strong positive correlation with Wet Bulb Temperature, while Wind Speed and Maximum Wind Speed were closely related, reflecting expected physical dynamics.
+Humidity and Solar Radiation displayed a modest inverse association, consistent with sunnier days tending to be slightly drier.
+No major anomalies or structural breaks were detected, indicating reliable sensor performance and a consistent observation record across the ten-year span of the dataset.

 ## Limitations & Next Steps

-While the workflow produced strong predictive models and meaningful temporal insights, several limitations remain.
-The dataset exhibited substantial missingness in precipitation-related fields (~38.7%), requiring imputation with zeros; although this was meteorologically justified, it may smooth over nuanced precipitation patterns.
-Outliers were capped using the IQR method, but some extreme values—especially in Solar Radiation—may reflect true environmental events that were overly constrained.
-Additionally, sensor errors (e.g., negative Solar Radiation before correction) indicate that some hardware or logging issues may have influenced measurement quality.
+Although the workflow produced strong predictive models and clear temporal insights, several limitations should be acknowledged.
+The dataset contained substantial missingness in precipitation-related variables (~38.7%), which required imputing zeros—an approach that is meteorologically reasonable but may mask more nuanced precipitation patterns.
+Outlier capping using the IQR method also introduced some constraints, particularly for Solar Radiation, where extreme but potentially valid values may have been overly restricted.
+Sensor issues, such as negative Solar Radiation readings prior to correction, further suggest that some measurements were affected by hardware or logging inconsistencies.

-Modeling limitations also exist.
-Despite strong performance, especially from XGBoost, the models do not incorporate more advanced time series methods (e.g., ARIMA, LSTMs) that may capture temporal dependencies more explicitly.
-Feature engineering was intentionally conservative to avoid leakage, but richer temporal features (lags, differences, multi-scale rolling windows) could enhance predictive power if carefully constructed.

-Future work could expand the dataset to include more weather stations for broader spatial generalization, integrate external environmental data (Lake Michigan temperature, cloud cover, wind gusts), and explore ensemble or hybrid modeling approaches.
-Validation against an external test set or a dedicated holdout year would further strengthen confidence in model performance.
-Overall, while effective for the project scope, the analysis could be extended to achieve deeper climatological understanding and improved forecasting accuracy.
+From a modeling perspective, the use of conventional machine learning methods—while effective—did not explicitly leverage temporal dependence.
+Models such as ARIMA, Prophet, or recurrent neural networks (e.g., LSTMs) could capture time dynamics more directly.
+Feature engineering was intentionally conservative to avoid leakage, but more advanced temporal features (lags, differences, or multi-scale rolling windows) could enhance performance with careful construction.
+Future work could incorporate additional weather stations for broader spatial coverage, integrate external climate variables such as lake temperature or cloud cover, and evaluate ensemble or hybrid modeling frameworks.
+Validation on a fully held-out future period would also strengthen confidence in long-term generalization.